-HLOOKUP allows us to search the approximate and exact matching, wildcards (* ?) for partial matches, and finds in horizontal ranges like from specific row in a table in both Excel & Google Sheet.
+In this lesson we will learn about HLOOKUP function in Google Sheet.
+HLOOKUP allows us to search the approximate and exact matching, wildcards (* ?) for partial matches, and finds in horizontal ranges like from specific row in a table.
 Here the value will be retrieved from a table by matching on it’s first row.

 =HLOOKUP (value, table, row_index, [range_lookup])